-$$P_n = P_0(1+r)^n.
+$$P_n = P_0 (1+r)^n.
 (1.3)$$

-Mathematical induction proves the relationship holds for all $n \geq 0$ .
-Since this new formula (1.3) does not rely on knowing the previous values of $P_n$ (other than $P_0$ ) we say it is an explicit formula.
+Mathematical induction proves the relationship holds for all $n \ge 0$.
+Since this new formula (1.3) does not rely on knowing the previous values of P_n (other than P_0) we say it is an explicit formula.
 The formula should be familiar to you if you have studied compound interest.
+Now suppose we have two quantities that change with respect to time.
+If the two quantities depend on each other, this results in a system of recurrence relations.
+One example of this is the predator-prey model: